tarekmn/05-third-party-apis-scheduler/readme.md

 # 05 Third-Party APIs: Work Day Scheduler

 ## Description
-A social media company has reached out looking for help in creating a web developer quiz for their potential new hires.
-Their request was for the app to run in the browser and will feature dynamically updated HTML and CSS powered by JavaScript code.
-When the user clicks the start button, a time starts and presents a question.
-If they select the incorrect answer, then time is subtracted from the clock.
-When all the questions are answered or the timer reaches 0, then the quiz is over.

-I accomplished this request by using DOM HTML, CSS for the interface and JavaScript for the logic.
+My co-worker and I were talking about how busy we've been lately.
+We thought it would be a great idea to build out a daily planner.
+This planner would be color quoted for past hours (gray), present hours(red) and future hours(green).
+We wanted the planner to save text regardless of refreshing the page.
+I accomplished this by using HTML, CSS for the interface and JavaScript with JQuery DOM manipulation for the logic.